 The methods of making fallas, Paco explains, have changed greatly over the years.
 The early fallas had a basic wooden structure, as they do now, but the figures’ heads and hands were modelled from wax.
 Later, cardboard was used to make the figures.
 You had to make a mould, fill it with cardboard paste, wait for it to dry and then stick the pieces together and paint them.

-But it does have one defect: when the falla is burnt on the night of March 19th, the polystyrene barely burns.
+But it does have one defect: when the falla is burnt on the last night, the polystyrene barely burns.
 “In the heat of the flames it more or less disintegrates, giving off a thick black smoke which, while not being toxic, is pretty ugly to see,” explains Paco.
 And the beautiful thing about watching a falla burn is watching the bright red flames.
 At least the structures are still made from wood!”

 In this way, the fallas are a way of creating publicity and raising awareness of the problems in the barrio.
 Satire has always been a key part of Las Fallas.
 In the early days of the fiesta’s history, the fallas just dealt with neighbourhood politics.
 Soon, the festival got bigger and the themes of the fallas began to take in wider issues.
 But then came the civil war and Franco’s dictatorship – it was forbidden to discuss politics overtly through the fallas.

 “The artists had to express their messages by playing with double meanings.
 Later, with democracy, political criticism returned, but mainly at the national or international level.”

 However, adds Paco, nowadays the big-budget fallas are constrained by their sponsors.
 They have to do what is politically correct, whereas the smaller-budget fallas have the freedom to be more radical:“We did a falla on the Iraq war which was clearly anti-war, and the public reacted well.”

 Marisa and Paco design the falla completely themselves, developing the theme from their own ideas and from local news and events.